 PropTech investment may have taken a brief in 2020, but will come roaring back in 2021, powered by SPACs.
 PropTech is just one sector riding the SPAC tsunami.
 The automotive, tech, fintech, cryptocurrency, and energy industries are all part of the SPAC boom, earning big banks billions in fees, regardless of deals done.
 “There’s a growing acceptance of this way of going public,” Carlos Alvarez, head of permanent capital solutions at UBS, the sixth-largest SPAC underwriter last year, told the Wall Street Journal.

 The PropTech industry will need to exercise caution with SPACs, though.
 Despite their rapidly growing popularity, SPACs still do not have a high success rate.
 Of 223 SPAC IPOs conducted from the start of 2015 through July 2020, just 89 have completed mergers and taken a company public.
 The 89 completed deals delivered an average loss of 18.8 percent.
 That compares with the average after-market return from traditional IPOs of 37.2 percent since 2015.
 Just 26 of the 89 completed SPAC deals since 2015 have had positive returns, according to Market Watch.

-The concept of blank checks has always been a riskier business, promising unlimited funds and little accountability.
+The concept of blank checks have always been a riskier business, promising unlimited funds and little accountability.
 The speed, lack of transparency and huge amount of money being thrown around SPACs will require a stiff upper lip from investors looking to seize the new opportunity presented by the reinvented investment vehicle.
-The largest players in commercial real estate will attempt to prove they can ride the SPAC wave; hopefully, they don’t get left adrift if and when the tide goes out.
+The largest players in commercial real estate will attempt to prove they can ride the SPAC wave, hopefully they don’t get let adrift if and when the tide goes out.